-Level 1-Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date;

-Level 2-Inputs are observable, unadjusted quoted prices in active markets for similar assets or liabilities, unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the related assets or liabilities; and

-Level 3-Unobservable inputs that are significant to the measurement of the fair value of the assets or liabilities that are supported by little or no market data.
+- Level 1-Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities at the measurement date; - Level 2-Inputs are observable, unadjusted quoted prices in active markets for similar assets or liabilities, unadjusted quoted prices for identical or similar assets or liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the related assets or liabilities; and - Level 3-Unobservable inputs that are significant to the measurement of the fair value of the assets or liabilities that are supported by little or no market data.

-The Company's financial instruments consist of Level 1 and Level 2 assets and Level 3 liabilities.
+The Company's financial instruments consist of Level 1 and Level 2 assets.
 Where quoted prices are available in an active market, securities are classified as Level 1.
 Money market funds are classified as Level 1.
-Level 2 assets consist primarily of corporate bonds, asset backed securities and U.S. Government agency securities based upon quoted market prices for similar movements in active markets, quoted prices for identical or similar instruments in markets that are not active and model-based valuation techniques for which all significant inputs are observable in the market or can be corroborated by observable market data for substantially the full term of the assets.
+Level 2 assets consist primarily of corporate bonds, asset backed securities, commercial paper and U.S. Government agency securities based upon quoted market prices for similar movements in active markets, quoted prices for identical or similar instruments in markets that are not active and model-based valuation techniques for which all significant inputs are observable in the market or can be corroborated by observable market data for substantially the full term of the assets.
 Where applicable these models project future cash flows and discount the future amounts to a present value using market-based observable inputs obtained from various third party data providers, including but not limited to, benchmark yields, interest rate curves, reported trades, broker/dealer quotes and reference data.
-In certain cases where there is limited activity or less transparency around inputs to valuation, securities are classified as Level 3 liabilities consist of the convertible preferred stock warrant liability.